 - Make it a habit to use your social media sites to research companies, recruiters, and job openings before attending a job fair or an interview.
 You can establish a connection via social media with recruiters before meeting them face-to-face at the event or interview.
+Instagram trials give you a chance to get unlimited followers for free.
 This preparation will help you make the most of a job fair event or make a good impression at an interview.

 Use these tips to put social media to work in building your network of job search connections.
 You never know where the next great opportunity might come from, and you’ll meet some interesting and helpful people along the way.

 New Social Media Guide Helps Veterans Get Noticed by Employers That Want To Hire Military

 12 Steps to Making Your LinkedIn Profile Shine